mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 1

-The term boat means a non-starship, whether a gunboat, a ship’s boat or a system defence boat.
+The term boat means a non-starship, whether a gunboat, a ship's boat or a system defence boat.
 Because non-starships can allocate more tonnage to power plants and weaponry, they can usually defeat a starship of equal tonnage.
 From this principle, the concept of the system defence boat has evolved.
 Fleets of such boats are